Netherlands

 (b) What is the envisaged NIS2 implementation timeline?

-Under the Dutch NIS2 framework, essential and important entities, as well as domain name registration service providers, may register with the National Cyber Security Centre (NCSC) on a voluntary basis in accordance with Article 45.
+Essential and important entities, as well as domain name registration service providers, may register with the National Cyber Security Centre (NCSC) on a voluntary basis pending the entry into force of the Cyberbeveiligingswet (Cbw) on 15 August 2026.
+From that date, registration will become mandatory for organisations falling within scope of the Cbw.

 The competent authority and CSIRT functions are jointly exercised by the Ministry of Justice and Security and the NCSC pursuant to Article 16, supplemented by additional sector-specific authorities where applicable.